dgroomes/macos-playground/README.md

   to see how an application (process) is launched, how it gets its PATH set, etc. Let's create an executable Swift binary that we package up (not sure the right words to use here) into `/Applications/` and see what happens when we launch it.
     * DONE Write a sample Swift program
-    * Package the program into `/Applications/` (.plist etc).
+    * DONE (manually) Package the program into `/Applications/` (.plist etc).
 Is there an easy way to do this?
 I'm also interested in just hand writing the config file and moving the executable there by hand too.
+    * Write the instructions for packaging into `/Applications/`